John Kendrew: Later career

-In 1963, Kendrew became one of the founders of the European Molecular Biology Organization; as well, he founded and was for many years editor-in-chief of the Journal of Molecular Biology.
+In 1963, Kendrew became one of the founders of the European Molecular Biology Organization; he also founded the Journal of Molecular Biology and was for many years its editor-in-chief.
 He became Fellow of the American Society of Biological Chemists in 1967 and honorary member of the International Academy of Science, Munich.
 In 1974, he succeeded in persuading governments to establish the European Molecular Biology Laboratory (EMBL) in Heidelberg and became its first director.
 He was knighted in 1974.
 From 1974 to 1979, he was a Trustee of the British Museum, and from 1974 to 1988 he was successively Secretary General, Vice-President, and President of the International Council of Scientific Unions.

 After his retirement from EMBL, Kendrew became President of St John's College at the University of Oxford, a post he held from 1981 to 1987.
 In his will, he designated his bequest to St John's College for studentships in science and in music, for students from developing countries.
 The Kendrew Quadrangle at St John's College in Oxford, officially opened on 16 October 2010, is named after him.

 Kendrew was married to the former Elizabeth Jarvie (née Gorvin) from 1948 to 1956.
 Their marriage ended in divorce.
 Kendrew was subsequently partners with the artist Ruth Harris.
-He left no survivors.
+He had no surviving children.

-A biography of John Kendrew, titled A Place in History: The Biography of John C. Kendrew, by Paul M Wassarman was published by Oxford University Press in March 2020.
+A biography of Kendrew, entitled A Place in History: The Biography of John C. Kendrew, by Paul M. Wassarman was published by Oxford University Press in 2020.